-KEY INDICAT ORS DASHBOARD (POST-GRANT STATUS) Project Sponsor: Peninsula Corridor Joint Powers Board (JPB) Peninsula Corridor Electrification Project (PCEP) Date: 21, 2023 Buter 0010001 3 Project Detail Oversight Fre equend cv: Monthly J Statu s Prior Element Status Issue or Concern G Y R (G/Y/R) PMP 0 0 The PMP requires updating to address testing and commissioning.
+KF EY INDICAT ORS DASHBOARD (POST-GRANT STATUS) Project Spons sor: iinsula Corridor Joint Powers Board (JPB) Project Name Peninsula Corridor Electrification Project (PCEP) Date: November Project Detail Oversight Fre equency: Monthly · Sta atus Prior Element Status Issue or Concern G Y R (G/Y/R) PMP (0 The PMP requires updating to address testing and commissioning.
 An updated PMP has been received and is under review.
-MCC • • A few new individuals have been added to the PCEP team and the JPB continues to staff up to begin electrified rail operations.
+MCC The JPB continues to bring on additional staff to address specific requirements leading to project completion.
 Cost • • The JPB has received \$410 million in additional funding from state and federal sources.
 This satisfies the requirements of the revised \$2.44 billion budget.
-The JPB reports that the forecasted remaining contingency is \$47.7 million out of the \$90 million in the scrubbed budget.
-Schedule • • The JPB has implemented a plan, originally proposed by BBII, which is intended to reach substantial completion of the contract by April 1, 2024.
-BBII brought in additional subcontractor resources to help complete the OCS.
-Signal cutovers were completed in August 2023 as expected.
+The JPB reports that the forecasted remaining contingency is \$45.9 million out of the \$90 million in the scrubbed budget.
+Schedule • Signal cutovers were completed in August 2023 as expected.
 OCS Construction was completed on September 17, 2023.
 Milestone 1, Segments 3 and 4 ready for live-wire testing, was completed on September 15, 2023.
-BBII had hoped to achieve Substantial Completion by December 31, 2023, however, that is no longer achievable, and the target is now the contractual date of April 1, 2024 .
+BBII is now targeting to achieve Substantial Completion by the contractual date of April 1, 2024.
 The 14 th trainset is scheduled for delivery on March 12, 2024.
 Barring very significant problems during integrated testing of the system the project should complete prior to its proposed Required Completion Date of December 31, 2024.
-Quality 0 0 The number of uncorrected items identified during punch list walks is significant.
+Quality 0 The JPB continues to report that a significant number of uncorrected items are being identified during punch list walks.
 BBII has not fully explained the cause of the unexpected breaker activations during BBII's third short-circuit test of the Segment 4 TPS.
 BBII has provided additional Buy America documentation which is under review by the JPB.
-Safety 0 0 There were three (3) recordable incidents in October 2023 and a total of eight (8) recordable incidents in 2023.
-BBII's Recordable Incident Rate (RIR) for 2023 is 1.93 and remains below the national average.
-The March 10, 2022, incident remains under investigation by the NTSB.
-Risk \circ The number and severity of risks continues to decline.
-Key Indicators Legend Green Satisfactory: No Corrective Action necessary.
-Yellow Caution: Risk/Issues exist.
+Safety 0 There were three (3) recordable incidents in October 2023 and a total ceight (8) recordable incidents in 2023.
+BBII's Recordable Incident Rat (RIR) for 2023 is 1.93 and remains below the national average.
+The Marc 10, 2022, incident remains under investigation by the NTSB.
+Risk The number and severity of risks continues to decline.
+Key Indicators Legend Green e Action necessary.
+Yellow .
 Corrective Action may be necessary.
-Red Red Elevated for immediate Corrective Action: Significant risk to the health of the project.
+Red Elevat ed for i mmediate Co rrective Action: Significant risk to the health of the project.

-1.5 Core Accountability Items through September 30, 2023
+1.5 Core Accountability Items through October 31, 2023